Process for Obtaining a Thai Tourist Visa, Non-B Visa and Work Permit

 Thai Visa Run Options

+Sometimes it may be necessary for you to leave the country during this process.
 The best nearby countries to go to are Singapore or Malaysia, as they both offer free visas on arrival.
 All other neighboring countries require a visa fee.
+Same-day returns are a good idea, but make sure that you give yourself at least four (4) hours between flights.

 Flights can be booked at one of the following: